Leah McSweeney: Married to the Mob

-Married to the Mob (MTTM) has made several collaborations since its initiation.
-Amongst its first major collaborations featured a Kangol cashmere 'beanie' cap and a Kaws two-piece graphic swimsuit.
-Later, MTTM would collaborate with German accessory brand MCM, and French boutique Colette for a limited-edition Reebok lip-print sneaker.
+In 2004, McSweeney founded her clothing line, Married to the Mob (MTTM), which has collaborated with Kangol and Kaws.
+Married to the Mob would also collaborate with German accessory brand MCM, and French boutique Colette for a limited-edition Reebok lip-print sneaker.
 MTTM would later create another limited-edition sneaker with Nike.
-MTTM have also collaborated with French graffiti artist Fafi, Krink, and Jessy "Nite Rider" Kennedy.
-MTTM has also released collections with models including Chanel West Coast, Kid Sister, Lil Debbie, and the Clermont twins.
+MTTM has also collaborated with French graffiti artist Fafi, Krink, and Jessy "Nite Rider" Kennedy.
+MTTM also released collections with models including Chanel West Coast, Kid Sister, Lil Debbie, and the Clermont twins.

-Reality television
+Reality television and radio

 In 2010, McSweeney appeared as a client on an episode on Bravo's The Millionaire Matchmaker.
 Her appearance on Matchmaker was well received by critics, and has led to appearances and cameos on other television programs, including VH1's Love & Hip Hop: New York.